jean-zay-users/jean-zay-doc/docs/tips-and-tricks.md

 It is possible to ask Slurm to send a signal before the job timeouts, handle it in Python and automatically requeue a similar job.

-You need to add the following to your Slurm shell:
+You need to add the following to your Slurm submission script:

 ```bash
 # asks SLURM to send the USR1 signal 20 seconds before the end of the time limit